A good 2:1 degree (or its equivalent) in law, or in a degree in which law is a major component.

 Months of entry

-This programme provides an opportunity to develop an advanced knowledge of the law of the European Union, with particular emphasis upon its commercial aspects.
+This course provides an opportunity to develop an advanced knowledge of the law of the European Union, with particular emphasis upon its commercial aspects.
 If you are new to European law, there is a (compulsory) foundation course providing a solid grounding in the subject.
 Having completed your choice of taught modules, you will then undertake an extended dissertation on a European law topic of your choice, supervised by a member of staff with expertise in their chosen subject area.

 The School is host to the Durham European Law Institute, and you are encouraged to participate in its many activities.
 The Library, which includes a European Documentation Centre, has extensive holdings of European materials.